 However, I would rather have TOO MANY bananas than not enough.
 At least with too many bananas, once they pass their prime, I can use them in other ways, like for my always popular recipe, Pan Fried Cinnamon Bananas.

-This banana bread recipe is the perfect remedy for overripe bananas.
+This vegan version easy banana bread recipe is the perfect remedy for overripe bananas.
 Quick, easy, and delicious, this recipe will cater to your sweet tooth and ensure that no fruit goes to waste!

 🥘 Ingredients Needed